10up/elasticpress-woocommerce-deprecated/README.md

 ## Usage

 Install and activate [ElasticPress](https://github.com/10up/ElasticPress).
 Install and activate ElasticPress WooCommerce.
+Note that if you had previously been using ElasticPress, you should re-index after activating ElasticPress WooCommerce.

 ## Issues